mautic/user-documentation/docs/stages/stages.rst

 .. note::

+    You can have multiple funnels with different Stages, and multiple Stages across those funnels with the same weight.
+A Contact can only ever be in one Stage at a time.
 It's not possible to move a Contact to a Stage which has a lesser weight than their current Stage.
 For example if they're currently in Stage B which has a weight of 50, you can't move them to Stage A which has a weight of 25.

 .. vale off